ktmud/huggle/content/intro.en.md

 ### What are the benefits?

 - Build a 200+ blogs site in seconds
-- Edit, save, and see live changes in less than on second
+- Edit, save, and see live changes in less than one second
 - Write site UI in coffee/stylus/sass/less, anything you like
 - Write browser code like your are in node.js
 - Lightweight client site or pre-rendered syntax highlight